rhamenator/ai-scraping-defense/README.md

     docker-compose up --build -d
     ```

-    If you'd like to try the proxy in front of a WordPress site, run `./setup_wordpress_website.sh` instead.
+    If you'd like to try the proxy in front of a WordPress site, run `./setup_wordpress_website.sh` (or `./setup_wordpress_website.ps1` on Windows) instead.
 It launches WordPress and MariaDB containers on the same Docker network and sets `REAL_BACKEND_HOST` automatically.

 7. **Access the Services:**
     - **Admin UI:** `http://localhost:5002`